|Oracle® Java ME Embedded Getting Started Guide for the Reference Platform (Qualcomm IoE)

 Advanced RISC Machine.
-A family of computer processors using reduced instruction set (RISC) CPU technology, developed by ARM Holdings.
-ARM is a licensable instruction set architecture (ISA) and is used in the majority of embedded platforms.
+A family of computer processors using reduced instruction set computing (RISC) CPU technology, developed by ARM Holdings.
+ARM is a licensable instruction set architecture (ISA) used in the majority of embedded platforms.

 Code Division Multiple Access.
 A mobile telephone network standard used primarily in the United States and Canada as an alternative to GSM.

 European Telecommunications Standards Institute.
-An independent, non-profit group responsible for the standardization of information and communication technologies within Europe.
-Although based in Europe, it carries worldwide influence in the telecommunications industry.
+An independent, nonprofit group responsible for the standardization of information and communication technologies within Europe.
+Although based in Europe, ETSI carries worldwide influence in the telecommunications industry.